freenas/freenas-docs/userguide/sharing.rst

   in
   :menuselection:`Services --> SMB`.

-* Be careful about unchecking the
-  :guilabel:`Browsable to Network Clients` box.
-When this box is checked (the default), other users will see the names of every share that exists using Windows Explorer, but they will receive a permissions denied error message if they try to access someone else's share.
-If this box is unchecked, even the owner of the share will not see it or be able to create a drive mapping for the share in Windows Explorer.
-However, they can still access the share from the command line.
-Unchecking this option provides limited security and is not a substitute for proper permissions and password control.
+* When the :guilabel:`Browsable to Network Clients` box is checked (the default), the share will be visible in the server's browse list.
+In the context of the special [homes] share, unchecking this box will hide the [homes] share so that only the dynamically generated home share with the authenticated user's name [%U] will be visibile (in contrast with [homes] and [%U] both being visible.
+The presence of a share in the user's browse list does not indicate that the user has read or write permissions on the share.
+Users are still able to directly access and map shares that are not visible in the browse list by using the share's UNC path.
+Hence, this option is of limited security utility.

 * If some files on a shared volume should be hidden and inaccessible to users, put a *veto files=* line in the